 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players. give a free kick, or caution, or both, against any player whose conduct or play is dangerous or likely to cause injury, or he may order him off.
 The free kick must be taken from the place where the infringement occurred.
 Jumping at an opponent must of necessity be intentional, and this differs from jumping to play the ball. not to allow any such offender to continue to belong to it, for not only may such conduct bring punishment on the player but it gives the club a bad name and may lead to a more serious trouble.
-Use all means in your power to stop the practice of players using bad language, or addressing observations to, or at, the Referee on or off the field.
-A player who retaliates when fouled is equally liable to punishment.
+Use all means in your power to stop the practice of players using bad language, or ad- dressing observations to, or at, the Referee on or off the field.
+A player who retaliates when fould is equally liable to punishment.
 Note the important fact that it is the intentional breach of Law which must be punished.
 This must be done promptly and strictly.
-It may be the line of least resistance to penalise a player whenever the ball touches his arm, but it is not justice to do so unless it is an INTENTIONAL act.
-Let the Referee give "hands" on his own initiative.
+It may be the line of least resist- ance to penalise a player whenever the ball touches his arm, but it is not justice to do so unless it is an IN- TENTIONAL act.
+Let the Referee give "hands" o his own initiative. · · .

 Index.
 Text of the Laws.
 Official Decisions.
 Holding, Pushing.
 LAW 9 (continued).
 A player shall not use his hands to hold or push an opponent.
 HOLDING includes the obstruction of a player by the hand or any part of the arm extended from the body.
 Charging.
-Charging is permissible, but it must not be violent or dangerous.
+Charging is permissible, but it must not be violent nor dangerous.
 Referees must allow a fair charge.
 Jumping at an opponent, which in all cases is illegal, should not be confused with charging.
 (Council, December, 1910.)
 Charging Behind.
 A player shall not be charged from behind unless he is intentionally obstructing an opponent.
-The offence of charging an opponent from behind is not committed where a player in playing the ball touches a player behind unless there is an intention to charge such player.
-The Referee is the sole judge of such intention, but it has been noticed that many Referees construct the Law more strictly than is necessary to secure fair play, and in consequence of such decisions the progress of games is unnecessarily interfered with.
-If a player turns so as to face his own goal when he is tackled, or is obviously aware that he is about to be tackled by an opponent, his intentionally obstructing, and may be characteristically obstructing.
+The offence of charging an opponent from behind is not committed where a player in play- ing the ball touches a player behind unless there is an intention to charge such player.
+The Referee is the sole judge of such intention, but it has been noticed that many Referees construe the Law more strictly than is necessary to secure fair play, and in consequence of such decisions the progress of games is unnecessarily interfered with.
+If a player turns so as to face his own goal when he is tackled, or is obviously aware that he is about to be tackled by an opponent, he is intentionally obstructing, and may be charge

 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
-This it details to iterates.
-The decions to bedreames.
-Instructions to Players.
 Under no circumstances whatever must a player push an opponent with his hands or arms.
-Using the knee against an opponent is a most dangerous practice and should be severely bunished.
-Under no circumstances whatever must you push an opponent with your hands or arms, or use the elbow or knee against him.
-Charging must not be penalised inless it is violent or dangerous.
-This is a law that Referees contrue too strictly, whereas they are expressly required not to do so. • Let charging be of the good honestype.
-A player may be charged from behind when he is intentionally obstructing an opponent, whether he is facing his own goal or not; but he charging must under no circumtances be violent or dangerous.
-Even if your opponent is intentionally obstructing you, you have no right to charge him in a manner likely to do him injury.
+Using the knee against an opponent is a most danger- bus practice and should be severely punished.
+Under no circumstances whateve must you push an opponent with your hands or arms, or use the elbow or knee against him.
+Charging must not be penalised unless it is violent or dangerous.
+This is a law that Referees con- strue too strictly, whereas they are expressly required not to do so.
+Let charging be of the good hones type.
+A player may be charged from behind when he is intentionally obstructing an opponent, whether he is facing his own goal or not; but the charging must under no circum- stances be violent or dangerous.
+Even if your opponent is intention ally obstructing you, you have n right to charge him in a manner likely to do him injury.